On a user-facing level, IMAGE is a browser extension that adds a context menu item that will send a selected graphic to the IMAGE server.

 presentation of recognized objects in spatialized locations

-Right now, we're working on embedded Google maps.
-Here is a demonstration of what to expect.
-You will hear the points of interest going around your head as if you were standing facing north on the map, centered on a latitude and longitude location.
+On embedded Google map, you can get a Points-of-interest experience; you will hear the points of interest going around your head as if you were standing facing north on the map, centered on a latitude and longitude location.
 Soon, we hope to integrate Open Street Map data for intersection exploration.

 presentation of points-of-interests centered around a location